 Technical Debt Creating Risk?

-At a recent meetup for Tech Vancouver, a speaker was presenting on the idea of technical debt.
-Technical debt is the act of sacrificing quality for speed or convenience.
-For coders, this means that certain parts of the code are not as clean or stable as they should be.
-Hence, you are indebted to that shortcut with both risk and the commitment to revisit it later.
-The implications for this practice and risks will become more severe in the future.
+At a recent meetup for Tech Vancouver, a speaker presented on the concept of technical debt.
+This term refers to the practice of sacrificing quality for speed or convenience, often leading to less clean or stable code.
+For coders, this means that certain parts of the code may require shortcuts, creating a kind of indebtedness to those choices.
+These shortcuts come with both risks and a commitment to revisit and resolve them later.
+The implications of accumulating technical debt can become more severe over time, potentially leading to significant issues down the road.

 Agility Problem?